OneMusic Australia FAQs

 Will all licences fall under OneMusic Australia?

-At this stage, OneMusic Australia will encompass a huge number of APRA AMCOS and PPCA’s existing licences for the performance of music in business, however naturally some licensing will remain separately managed by the two organisations.
-For example, TV and radio broadcast, digital music services and record label licensing arrangements will likely remain as they currently are.
+At this stage, OneMusic Australia will encompass a huge number of APRA AMCOS and PPCA’s existing licences for the performance of music in business.
+Some licensing will remain separately managed by the two organisations.
+For example, TV and radio broadcast, digital music services and record label licensing arrangements will remain as they currently are.

 Are my details confidential?